 If you like the stories of the French Revolution, this is the moment when your guide will tell you all of them because the square was one of the bloodiest scenes of the time; it was the site of the famous guillotine that beheaded personalities such as Marie Antoinette, Louis XVI and Robespierre.

 If after this tour you are left wanting more, the Opera district still has things to offer.
-This is the case of the Grévin Museum, the wax museum of Paris that houses inside the famous distorted mirrors, the Palais de la Bourse, the neoclassical building in which the economic activity of the city is concentrated, or the specialized stores of truffles, champagne and caviar located in the Place de la Madeleine.
+This is the case of the Grévin Museum, the wax museum of Paris that houses the famous distorted mirrors, the Palais de la Bourse, the neoclassical building where the economic activity of the city is concentrated, or the specialty stores of truffles, champagne and caviar located in the Place de la Madeleine.

 What to see at the Opera Garnier in Paris

 The Paris Opera is a building that is already worth seeing from the outside; both during the day to appreciate all the architectural details of this neo-baroque building, and at night when it is one of the most powerful attractions of the illuminated Paris.
 If the facade already has signs of luxury and ostentation, going inside the Opera is like entering a small Versailles.

 Tickets to the Paris Opera will give you access to the place that inspired Leroux's well-known play "The Phantom of the Opera".
 The ceiling of the auditorium, where operas and ballets are still performed today, is one of the main details to observe during your visit.

 The decoration of the corridors and lobbies in which the main figures of the Parisian elite of the 19th century moved is made of gold leaf, crystal chandeliers and mosaics; a symbol of the opulence of the time and of how the city of Paris was one of the European nerve centers in terms of society and culture.

 The white marble staircase that connects the two levels of the building is also a key part of the visit inside the building designed by architect Charles Garnier during the reign of Napoleon III.